magneticio/vamp.io/content/documentation/tutorials/manual-releasing-cd-pipeline-k8s.md

     weight: 60
 ---

-Build, test, deploy, and release.
+Build, publish, deploy, and release.

 ### Deploy
-Deployment is your team’s process for installing the new version of your service’s code on production infrastructure.
-When we say a new version of software is deployed, we mean it is running somewhere in your production infrastructure.
-That could be a newly spun-up EC2 instance on AWS, or a Docker container running in a pod in your data center’s Kubernetes cluster.
-Your software has started successfully, passed health checks, and is ready (you hope!) to handle production traffic, but may not actually be receiving any.
+We define **deployment** as the process of installing a new version of **software on production** infrastructure.
+In Kubernetes terms, one or more containers have been created from the newly published Docker image and are running in pods on your production Kubernetes cluster.
+The Docker containers have started successfully, they are passing their health checks and are **ready to handle production traffic** but may not actually be receiving any.

 ### Release
-When we say a version of a service is released, we mean that it is responsible for serving production traffic.
-In verb form, releasing is the process of moving production traffic to the new version.
+We define a deployed version of your software as being **released** when it is **responsible for serving production traffic**.
+And we define **releasing** as **the process of moving production traffic to the new version**.

+## Example microservices topology
+The service topologies we've used in the previous tutorials have been useful for demonstrating some of core concepts and features of Vamp but they are @@

 ### Using the Accept Header to version your API
 There are differing opinions on how to version a REST API